This page contains affiliate links. Please read our disclosure for more info.

 25) Lonely Planet Thorn Tree Forum Update: sadly, Lonely Planet has now taken this offline! – If you have any questions about a place you are travelling to then it’s likely that someone has already asked it on this comprehensive travel forum.
 If you can’t find an answer by searching the old threads then ask away.

-26) Google Reader -Travel blogs are a great way of researching travel destinations and can be especially useful if you are working while travelling as you can find out the information you need from other digital nomads who have similar concerns.
+26) Google Reader (now shut down) -Travel blogs are a great way of researching travel destinations and can be especially useful if you are working while travelling as you can find out the information you need from other digital nomads who have similar concerns.
 Wandering Earl tells us how to find an apartment in Playa del Carmen, Technomadics share how they are staying connected in Europe, Shannon at A Little Adrift lets us know the cost of living in Thailand and The Road Forks discuss how they work as digital nomads.

 I keep up to date with blogs by subscribing to their RSS feeds and reading them in Google Reader.
 For tips and inspiration from other digital nomads have a look through our Nomadic Interviews series.